Hierarchy of correlation quantifiers comparable to negativity: Introduction

 \section{Introduction}

 Correlations between quantum particles come in many different flavours.
-In the simplest case of bipartite systems we typically distinguish classical correlations, quantum discord, and quantum entanglement.
-They all can be measured by a variety of quantifiers~\cite{Horodecki_2009a,Modi_2012} which even for entanglement are generally not comparable as they lead to different ordering of entangled states~\cite{Virmani_2000,Miranowicz_2004}.
+In the simplest case of bipartite systems, we typically distinguish classical correlations, quantum discord, quantum entanglement, quantum steering, and Bell nonlocality~\cite{Adesso_2016}.
+These correlations form a hierarchical structure~\cite{Jirakova_2021}, can be measured by a variety of quantifiers~\cite{Horodecki_2009a,Modi_2012}, which even for entanglement are generally not comparable as they lead to different ordering of entangled states~\cite{Virmani_2000,Miranowicz_2004}.
 How do we then quantify discord and classical correlations in a way comparable to a given entanglement monotone?

 A common answer to this question is to define the amount of correlation as a distance to a set of uncorrelated states~\cite{Modi_2010,Vedral_1997}, in the same spirit as monotones introduced in the framework of resource theories~\cite{Chitambar_2019}.
 For example, the distance from a given state to the set of separable states quantifies the amount of quantum entanglement, the distance to the so-called classical states defines quantum discord, and the distance to product states gives rise to total correlation.
 These quantifiers are comparable because the same distance measure is used and one only modifies the set of uncorrelated states.
 When the distance is equipped with an operational interpretation, the resulting correlation quantifier also inherits this operational interpretation.